-Finally, the content should have a good call-to-action at the end of the content that invites readers to move to another piece of content, to make a purchase, or to take another valuable action (like signing up for an email list).
+Finally, the content should have a good call-to-action at the end.
+It should invite readers to move to another piece of content, to make a purchase, or to take another valuable action (like signing up for an email list).

-If you follow these rules for on-page SEO, your content is going to be more likely to rank on Google and other search engines.
+If you follow these rules for on-page SEO, your content will be more likely to rank on Google and other search engines.

-Studies show that content with backlinks get significantly more traffic than content without backlinks.
+Studies show that content with backlinks gets significantly more traffic than content without backlinks.